jtaylortech/k8s/README.md

 ## License

-MIT License - feel free to use this for learning, teaching, or training.
+MIT License - free to use for learning, teaching, or training.
+See [LICENSE](LICENSE) for details.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for version history and updates.

 ---